 California family law provides that parents must contribute to the support of their children according to a detailed formula.
 The purpose of this law is to ensure that every child is financially cared for by their parents.
-Divorce can put a strain on some families’ finances as they divide their incomes into two households rather than one.
-Your divorce attorney should protect the financial future of both you and your child.
+Divorce can put a strain on some families’ finances as they divide their incomes into two households.
+Your divorce attorney should protect the financial your future.

-The divorce attorneys at Minyard Morris have over 200 years of collective legal experience.
+The divorce attorneys at Minyard Morris have over 270 years of collective legal experience.
 Rest assured that your attorney will take the time to listen to your concerns regarding child support and answer all of your questions.
-Your attorney is part of a creative team of family law and divorce lawyers that meets three times weekly to discuss and analyze the firm’s current cases.
+Your attorney is part of a creative team of family law lawyers who meet three times weekly to discuss and analyze the firm’s current cases.
 You receive the personal service of one divorce lawyer with the added benefit of team review and consideration.
 That is part of the Minyard Morris difference.

 More Than Just A Computer Algorithm

 Child support is a complex area of family law and is significantly more involved than simply inputting the incomes of the parties into a computer program and pressing enter.
 Child support is ordered on a temporary basis and is ordered at the Request For Order (RFO) stage.
 Post-judgment support is ordered at the trial.
 Here is an explanation of the process:

 - Software programs dictated by the California Legislature generate guideline child support.
 The computer program generates the guideline child support based on the income of the parties, time share, certain deductions and many other factors.
 Income includes salary commissions, royalties, rents, government benefits, annuities and vested stock options, among other sources.